tiagoantao/ty_cli/README.md

 simple.
 Its particularly good if you need a quick CLI interface with almost zero effort.

-It is based on and requires type annotations (a la in mypy).
-It requires Python 3.7 or above.
+It is based on and requires type annotations (à la mypy).
+Uses Python 3.7 or above.

 ## Examples